Kalaitzo/FlyMonitoring/README.md

 <hr>

 ## MongoDB Atlas Database
-After the cluster has been deployed by following the instructions stated before create a database, with any name, containing the following collections:
+After the cluster has been deployed by following the instructions linked before create a database, with any name, containing the following collections:
 <ul>
     <li>DoorSensor</li>